Skip to content

 activationDateTime.overrideAndActivateNow Optional Useful for QA testing.
 If you have an event with a start date in the future, but you want the effects of the segment to activate right now for QA testing without having to change the start date-time, you can set this to true.

-groups Either groups or values must be defined, but not both.
+groups Optional.
+See Usage Notes.
 An array of ab-test or treatment groups.

 groups[].variantName Required if groups used.
 A string that is unique and allows you to identify a variant of the AB test.